-Surrounded by picturesque peninsulas, beautiful sparkling bays, and rippling peaks, Melbourne offers plenty of places for rewarding and relaxing weekend getaways.
-A couple of hours' drive from the city center, one of the world's top road trips, the Great Ocean Road, reveals the raw, rugged beauty of the continent's cliff-fringed Southern coastline.
+Less than two hours' drive from the city center, you can experience one of the world's best road trips: the Great Ocean Road.
+This epic adventure reveals the raw, rugged beauty of the continent's cliff-fringed Southern coastline.
 In nearby national parks, waterfalls tumble into fern-fringed gullies, and golden beaches rim crystal-clear bays in some of Victoria's best seaside resorts.

 1. Great Ocean Road

-If awe-inspiring scenery is high on your list of things to see, Great Ocean Road is the ideal weekend getaway.
-Less than a three-hour drive from Melbourne, this spectacular road trip is also one of the most popular day trips from Melbourne.
-Wind and water sculpted this dramatic seascape, and you can witness it all from the 300-kilometer scenic road, which skirts the southern edge of this ruggedly beautiful continent from Torquay to Allansford.
+If awe-inspiring scenery high on your list of things to see, Great Ocean Road is the ideal weekend getaway.
+Less than a two-hour drive from Melbourne, this spectacular road trip is also one of the most popular day trips from Melbourne.
+Wind and water sculpted this dramatic seascape, and you can witness it all from the 300-kilometer scenic road, which skirts the southern edge of this ruggedly beautiful continent, from Torquay to Allansford.

-The prime attraction is Port Campbell National Park, where the soaring rock spires, known as the Twelve Apostles, erupt from the sea, as well as other fantastical rock formations, such as London Arch and Loch Ard Gorge.
-Outdoor adventures abound along this rugged coast.
-You can hike the trails at Great Otway National Park, zipline at Otway Fly Treetop Adventures, and surf big waves at Bells Beach.
+The prime attraction is Port Campbell National Park.
+Here, the soaring rock spires, known as the Twelve Apostles, erupt from the sea, as well as other fantastical rock formations, such as London Arch and Loch Ard Gorge.
+Outdoor adventures abound here.
+Popular things to do on the Great Ocean Road include hiking the trails at Great Otway National Park, ziplining at Otway Fly Treetop Adventures, and surfing big waves at Bells Beach.